fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Notice we achieve a much lower demographic parity difference than in Exercise 1!
-This may come at the cost of some accuracy, but such a tradeof is to be expected as we are purposely mitigating the unfairness that was present in the data.
+This may come at the cost of some accuracy, but such a tradeoff is to be expected as we are purposely mitigating the unfairness that was present in the data.

 .. _Example 3: